lmrtfy/lmrtfy/docs/quickstart.md

 To get the results from the computation we can simply call `job.results`.
 Depending on the size of the results this call will take a while.
 In the example, this call should at most take a few seconds.

-# Deploy your first function
+# Deploying your first function
 Deploying your own function is really easy, too.

 Let's say you want to calculate how fast a falling object will be after $x$ seconds.